We want to help you to understand health insurance so you can make the most of your health plan.

 Flexible Spending Account (FSA): A tax-advantaged financial account that can be set up through a cafeteria plan of an employer that allows an employee to set aside a portion of earnings to pay for qualified medical expenses as established in the cafeteria plan.
 Money deducted from an employee's pay into an FSA is not subject to payroll taxes.

-Formulary: A list of prescription drugs covered by a prescription drug plan offering prescription drug benefits.
+Formulary: A list of prescription drugs that are covered by a health plan.
 Also called a drug list.

 Fully Insured: An insurer collects premiums from an employer group or individual and assumes financial risk for medical expenses incurred.
 The employer or individual bears no risk.

 Grandfathered Plan: A health plan that was in place on March 23, 2010, when Health Care Reform began.
-Grandfathered plans are exempt from complying with some parts of the law, as long as the plan does not make certain changes.
+Grandfathered plans are exempt from complying with some parts of the law, if the plan does not make certain changes.

 Grievance: A complaint that an individual communicates to his or her health insurer or plan.